 A Kabbalat Shabbat service of healing…for the Soul and the World!

-And not just any Shabbat diner…we often hold these dinner in the home of a member of the congregation.
+And not just any Shabbat dinner…we often hold these dinners in the home of a member of the congregation.
 A great way to connect and rejoice.

 And for those months where we have a 5th Friday…the service style will be the choice of that nights’ leader.

-At all of our services, whether Bagel & Bible, or one of our unique Friday night services, our goal is to always say Kaddish for those in mourning or observing a Yahrzeit.
+At all of our Shabbat gatherings, whether it’s a “service” or a “celebration,” like dinner or T.G.I.Shabbes, we always say Kaddish for those in mourning or observing a Yahrzeit.

 Shabbat Leader Resources